graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 values for optional request parameters is equivalent to not specifying them at all.

-Note: {variables} and {extensions}, if set, must have a map as their value.
+Note: Each of the {variables} and {extensions} parameters, if set, must have a map as their value.

 ## Accept